Delirium Tremens (DTs) Medication

 Many varying pharmacotherapeutic management recommendations exist for alcohol withdrawal and DTs.
 Even many authoritative textbooks and journal articles have made recommendations for use of pharmacotherapeutic agents that have never been tested in clinical trials for this condition.

 Benzodiazepines are considered the drugs of choice for the management of all stages of alcohol withdrawal syndrome, including DTs.
 They act on the benzodiazepine-GABA-chloride receptor complex, having a similar GABA-potentiating effect as alcohol.
-Benzodiazepines not only have a high margin of safety, they are, according to prospective, randomized, clinical trials, very effective in treating the symptoms and signs of alcohol withdrawal and in decreasing the incidence of seizures and DTs.
+Prospective, randomized clinical trials have demonstrated the effectiveness of benzodiazepines in treating the symptoms and signs of alcohol withdrawal and have also shown a protective benefit against seizures.
+[23] Although they are thought by many to have a high margin of safety, the heterogeneity of the trials in interventions and in assessment of outcomes prevent definitive conclusions about safety and harms.

 Some patients are discharged from the emergency department (ED) or hospital to a setting where medical supervision of detoxification and withdrawal is not available.
 If this is the case, treatment with a sedative agent that has a long duration of action, such as phenobarbital or a long-acting benzodiazepine (eg, diazepam, chlordiazepoxide), in the ED or hospital may be preferable and safer.
 Because the effect of these drugs may persist for several days after the last dose, this avoids the less desirable option of prescribing sedative agents for patients to take at home in an unsupervised manner.
 A patient who is discharged home to a nonmedically supervised environment with a prescription for a benzodiazepine or other sedative-hypnotic agent may misuse the drug, will often resume alcohol at the same time, and may resell the drugs or share them with other persons.